Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/lesson-02.md

 ### Array `map`, `filter`, `reduce`

 The functions map, filter, and reduce are a gateway into functional programming concepts.
-Functional programming uses Pure Functions.
-These are functions that have no side effects.
+Functional programming uses [Pure Functions](https://www.sitepoint.com/functional-programming-pure-functions/).
+These functions have no side effects, in other words calling a pure function doesn't make changes to a shared or global state.
 For the same input, a pure function will always return the same output.

-`Array.map()` transforms an array of data and returns a new array.
+[`Array.map()`]() transforms an array of data and **returns a new array**.
 With map you should have a one to one relationship with the source array.
 Use it to convert an array of one type into an array of another type.

 For example, you might transform an array of numbers into an array of strings.